gavinlyonsrepo/Cap_meter_arduino/README.md

 -----------------------------------------------

 The meter measures capacitance it outputs to an OLED and serial monitor.
-Three push buttons start the three tests respectively.
+(The OLED is optional as data via serial monitor on a PC) Three push buttons start the three tests respectively.

 1. Test 1 Range  1 uF to 4F.